 Which chocolate chip recipe is the best???

 Over the years, I have made (literally) thousands of chocolate chip cookies, both with and without gluten.
-If you haven’t seen them yet, here is my Gluten Free Oatmeal Chocolate Chip Cookies Recipe and my Gluten Free, Coconut, Chocolate Chip Cookies Recipe.
+If you haven’t seen them yet, here is my Gluten Free Oatmeal Chocolate Chip Cookies recipe and my Gluten Free, Coconut, Chocolate Chip Cookies recipe.
+I also shared a recipe for my homemade gluten free flour mix.

-And while you can make tasty cookies without gluten, in my opinion, the best cookies definitely have good old gluten in them.
+While you can make tasty cookies without gluten, in my opinion, if we’re talking about how to make cookies that taste the absolute best, they definitely have good old gluten in them.

 The Science Behind The Perfect Chocolate Chip Cookies